adeo/mozaic-design-system/src/pages/Contributing/Designers/index.md

 ## 3. The naming conventions have been respected in my file
 A design system needs to respond to a certain number of criterias.
 Naming conventions is one of the most important.
 It helps file organization and generates a common language.

-> Here is a link where you'll find more informations about that : https://mozaic.adeo.cloud/GetStarted/Designers/namingConvention/
+> Please read the [naming convention documentation](https://mozaic.adeo.cloud/GetStarted/Designers/namingConvention/) to find out more informations about that.

 ## 4. Every symbols are usable and responsive
 Before asking for review you need to make sure that every symbol in your library is usable and responsive.
 Usable means that the symbol will be quickly understood by the designers.
 Responsive means that the symbol can be resized depending on your needs.

-> Here is a tutorial to use resizing constraints in Sketch : https://www.sketch.com/docs/layer-basics/constraints/
+> Here is a [tutorial](https://www.sketch.com/docs/layer-basics/constraints/) to use resizing constraints in Sketch.

 ## 5. Layer styles and text styles have been applied on the different components
 We created layer and text styles to make the symbol creation process easier.
 Make sure to use it, the second time it will be easier that the first time 🤘.
 This will also make the update process way faster.